Glenarm, Ontario

 Glenarm is a community in the City of Kawartha Lakes (Ontario, Canada) of about 80 people.
 Very few people live in the actual hamlet itself, but the community spreads about 2 km in each direction.

 At one time the hamlet included a general store, restaurant, church, two taverns, a blacksmith shop, dance hall and a jail, although the general store has since closed.
-The church, Knox Presbytrian, used to have many people attend, and now has about 60 members in its congregation.
+The church, Knox Presbyterian, used to have many people attend, and now has about 60 members in its congregation.
 A cemetery with graves reaching back to the 1870s sits just south of the church.

 History

 Originally called Hardscrabble, the village was settled by Scottish immigrants, whose descendants still live there on many original ancestral farms.
 Notably, the Amish community has recently moved into the area, which now houses two Amish bakeries, and fresh food stands.

 In the heyday of Glenarm, large church picnics that were attended by up to 2000 people.
 Although it was discontinued in the 1950s.
 The Annual Glenarm Picnic was recently revived, and is held the 3rd Saturday of August, and usually brings 200-300 people to the event, with family members of original descendants traveling to engage in the field games, horseshoes and corn roast.